VMI is an in-depth one-to-one mentorship program that pairs you with a professional author to develop your manuscript to its fullest potential.

 VMI writers’ time commitment will vary depending on three things: the goals set by the mentor and writer for each consult; how much work the manuscript needs; how much time the writer has to focus on the manuscript.
 A minimum of time required would be 15 hours a week.
 Occasionally, due to other commitments, a VMI writer will “miss” a week or two but more often, VMI writers choose to maximize this time and frequently devote more than 15 hours a week.

-Keep up to date with VMI news and application information for 2018 by subscribing to our mailing list.
+Keep up to date with VMI news and application information by subscribing to our mailing list.

 Or come visit me on Facebook!